sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/corefilters/convert.rst

 The following conversion paths occur

--   YUV planar -> RGB via YV24
+-   411/420/422 YUV planar -> RGB via YUV444
--   YUV planar -> YUY2 via YV16
+-   YUV planar -> YUY2 via YV16 (8 bit YUV422)
+-   YUV planar -> Y: direct
+-   Planar RGB -> 444: direct
+-   Planar RGB -> Y planar: direct
+-   Packed RGB -> Y/YUV planar: via Planar RGB(A) (A: depending on the target YUV's alpha-needs)
--   RGB -> YUV planar via YV24
+-   Any RGB -> 411/420/422 YUV planar via YUV444
+-   YUY2 -> Y: direct
--   YUY2 -> YUV planar via YV16
+-   YUY2 -> Any: via YV16
+-   Any -> YUY2: via YV16
+-   YV24 -> packed RGB24/32: (quality=false): direct conversion.
+-   YV24 -> packed RGB24/32: (quality=true): via planar RGB.
+-   YUV planar -> packed RGB48/64: via planar RGB

+When bit depth change needed, and the transformation does not integrate bit-depth conversion (E.g. clipYUV.ConvertToPlanarRGB(bits=xxx) does include, but clipY8bit.ConvertToY(bits=yyy) does not). then an extra ConvertBits() is called internally.

 Suppose you have a YUY2 clip for example and you convert it to YV24.